 Sleep is not separate from performance.

-It is one of the foundations of it.
+It is one of its foundations.

 - Decision making improves